B2B marketers, take note: video is here to stay.

 Once you have a few customer video testimonials under your belt, you can use specific videos to target specific campaigns and gain lookalike customers.

-Using Socialive, Boston Consulting Group’s Marketing team accelerated the production of branded video content for its digital channels.
+Using Socialive, Boston Consulting Group’s Marketing team accelerated the creation of branded video content for its digital channels.
 After seeing successful results, Socialive conducted a video testimonial with BCG.

 If you are selling software or an app, tutorial videos and product demonstrations are an effective way to show your product in action.
 74% of people say they’ve been convinced to buy or download a piece of software or app by watching a video.